 GHG emission reductions would be realized through the extraction of battery-grade raw materials (from spent LiBs) within the United States rather than importing them from another country.
-The materials would be used as precursors to the domestic manufacture of lithiumion batteries used in EVs.
-Cirba Solutions estimates that production levels from proposed expansion of their Facility would produce sufficient raw material to create lithiumion batteries for 100,000 EVs annually.
+The materials would be used as precursors to the domestic manufacture of lithium-ion batteries used in EVs.
+Cirba Solutions estimates that production levels from proposed expansion of their Facility would produce sufficient raw material to create lithium-ion batteries for 100,000 EVs annually.
 It is expected that these EVs would primarily replace conventional gasoline and diesel-fueled vehicles, resulting in a proportional reduction in GHG emissions (primarily carbon dioxide [CO2]).

 The EPA estimates that a typical passenger vehicle emits approximately 4.6 metric tons of CO2 annually while EV operation produces no emissions (EPA, 2018).
 Replacing 100,000 conventionally fueled vehicles with EVs would eliminate an estimated 460,000 metric tons of CO2 annually for every year that an EV displaced a comparable fossil fuel vehicle.
 Over the course of the first five years of operation, batteries produced using material generated at the proposed project would be expected to eliminate 6,900,000 metric tons of CO2 emissions.
 Over the 30-year operating life of the Facility, the proposed project would be expected to eliminate a total of 41,400,000 metric tons of CO2 emissions.
-This emissions reduction would be expected to far exceed any emissions anticipated from construction and operations of the proposed project during its operational lifetime; therefore GHG emissions and associated impacts deriving from Facility operations would be considered minor.
+The CO2 emissions figures above assume that the number of electric vehicles on the road made possible from Cirba's facility would be "additive" each year, and that each of those vehicles would remain on the road for five years.
+100,000 new electric vehicles would be produced each year and added to the number of electric vehicles still on the road from prior years.
+The CO2 emissions calculation then also becomes additive; each year will contribute 460,000 metric tons of CO2 elimination from the cars produced in a given year, plus 460,000 for each year in the cycle preceding it, representing those cars still on the road.
+The CO2 calculation for the first five years then yields: